syz51/fundamental-analysis-system/docs/archive/HYBRID_DATA_SOURCING.md

 **Original Plan**: Parse all SEC filings upfront (20K filings backfill, 4.2 hours, $88 cost)

-**Question**: Do we need to parse SEC filings for screening, or can we use pre-aggregated data from Yahoo Finance/TradingView for initial filtering?
+**Question**: Do we need to parse SEC filings for screening, or can we use pre-aggregated data from third-party APIs for initial filtering?

 **Key Requirements**: